 - Trim it: While mold that's added to cheese during ripening isn't a concern, mold that grows on the exterior can be a sign that it's not 100-percent safe to eat.
 However, in hard cheeses, that doesn't necessarily mean you have to toss it, as it's unlikely to have permeated the entire cheese.
 "If you see mold on the outside of hard cheese like Parmesan or Cheddar, cut away at least one inch of the cheese around and below the mold to salvage the cheese," says Michelle Dudash, RDN.
 Soft cheeses like ricotta, cream cheese, goat cheese or shredded cheese are a different story.
 Mold can penetrate these soft cheeses quickly, so it's best to throw them out if you spot any mold whatsoever.

 - Store it safely: Properly choosing and storing cheese can help keep it fresh and free from spoilage.
-When selecting cheese, make sure its texture is smooth, it has no cracks or mold and that it's not hardened or yellowing.
-At home, refrigerate it promptly at temperatures between 34°F and 38°F. Before you do, make sure the cheese is wrapped tightly in plastic wrap to protect it from mold spores that may live in your refrigerator.
+When selecting cheese, make sure its texture is smooth, it has no cracks or mold and that it's not hardened or discolored.
+At home, refrigerate it promptly.
+Before you do, make sure the cheese is wrapped tightly in plastic wrap to protect it from mold spores and odors that may live in your refrigerator.

 - Know when to say when: Shelf lives vary from cheese to cheese.
-Once opened, hard cheeses like cheddar and Swiss will stay fresh for up to six months in your fridge, while softer varieties like ricotta, Brie and Bel Paese will hold up for about a week.
+Once opened, hard cheeses like cheddar and Swiss will stay fresh three to four weeks in your fridge, while softer varieties like ricotta, Brie and Bel Paese will hold up for about one to two weeks.